dedalozzo/converter/README.md

 Converter
 =========
-A set of classes to translate a text from a HTML to BBcode and from BBCode to Markdown.
+A set of classes to translate a text **from HTML to BBCode** and **from BBCode to Markdown**.

+The HTML to BBCode converter, in particular, has not been created with the intent to convert an entire HTML page, but just to convert a set of HTML tags used to format articles and blog posts in the HTML era, when Markdown and BBcode didn't exist at all.

+The special BBCode to Markdown converter is able to convert bold, italic, underline and strikethrough texts, lists, urls, images, quotes and even code blocks (snippets).

 Composer Installation
 ---------------------

-To install Converter, you first need to install [Composer](http://getcomposer.org/), a Package Manager for PHP, following those few [steps](http://getcomposer.org/doc/00-intro.md#installation-nix):
+To install Converter, you first need to install [Composer](http://getcomposer.org/), a Package Manager for PHP, following these few [steps](http://getcomposer.org/doc/00-intro.md#installation-nix):

 ```sh
 curl -s https://getcomposer.org/installer | php